ilkkamtk/web-ohjelmoinnin-perusteet/JS-recap1.md

       loop to iterate through each of these numbers and add them together.
 Finally, the program will display the sum, which in this case would be 15, on the HTML document.
     - 3p
-7. Assignment: Multiplication Table

-Write a program that prompts the user to enter a positive integer and generates a multiplication table up to that number using a `for` loop.
+7. Write a program that prompts the user to enter a positive integer and generates a multiplication table up to that number using a `for` loop.
 The multiplication table displays the product of each pair of numbers from 1 to the entered number.

-Your program should follow these steps:
+    - Your program should follow these steps:
         1. Create an HTML file with a `<script>` tag inside the `<body>` section.
         2. Inside the script tag, write JavaScript code that prompts the user to enter a positive integer using the `prompt()` function.
 Store the user's input in a variable.
         3. Convert the user's input from a string to a number using the `parseInt()` or `parseFloat()` function.
         4. Use nested `for` loops to generate the multiplication table.
         5. The outer loop will iterate from 1 up to the entered number, representing the rows of the table.
         6. The inner loop will also iterate from 1 up to the entered number, representing the columns of the table.
         7. Inside the nested loops, calculate the product of the current row and column values.
         8. Display each product in a formatted way to create the multiplication table on the HTML document.
     - Example Output:

        ```
        Enter a positive integer: 5

        Multiplication Table:
        1   2   3   4   5
        2   4   6   8   10